JosephMartell/CLImber/README.md

 `git checkout -b new_branch`

 `checkout` is a command.
-Commands are considered the primary element that actually does work.
+Commands are considered the primary element of work.
 In this case we know that `checkout` is going to switch our working directory to another branch.

 `-b` is an option.
 Options are used to modify the behavior of commands. `-b` is telling the `checkout` command to create a new branch.
 Options come in two flavors: full and abbreviated.
 Full options have mult-character commands.
 An example of this is setting the username in your git configuration:

 `git config --global user.name`

 `--global` is a full option.
-It is dilineated by the double '--' at the beginning.
+It is dilineated by '--' at the beginning.
 Full options can also take arguments.
-For the moment, options with arguments must be full arguments, not abbreviated, and must follow the form: `--option=value`.
-This may change as CLImber evolves, but the current implementation requires this form.
+Options other than boolean are expected to take a value.
+The value can be designated following an equal sign: `--intOption=7` or values can be supplied as the next argument in the command line: `--intOption 7`.

-Options also come in abbreviated form.
+Options can also be entered in abbreviated form.
 Abbreviated options are preceded by a single '-' character and always use a single character. `-b` is an example of an abbreviated option.
 Abbreviated options can be convenient becaues they can be combined (or 'aggregated' to use the git nomenclature): `-bxytj` would represent 5 different abbreviated options.
-At the moment abbreviated options do not support arguments.
+Abbreviated options can have a value provided the same way that full options can.
+However, when aggregating options only one option per group can take a value.
+Other options that require a value must be seperated: `incorrect: -abcd 7 foo` (assuming both c and d require values). `correct: -abc 7 -d foo`

 `new_branch` is an argument.
 An argument provides additional information to the command so it can complete a task.
 This example is providing `checkout` with the name of the branch to create and then checkout.

 ## Implementation
 So how would you tell CLImber about a checkout command?
 CLImber uses reflection to examine your code and find classes and their members that you have designated as commands.
 You have to provide the command string when you decorate your class with the `CommandClass` attribute.